Watermelon guide

 Lead generation

 Picture this: your customers are browsing your website, looking for the right information.
-To help them along, your chatbot steps in and guides them through the wealth of information.
+To help them along, your AI Agent steps in and guides them through the wealth of information.
 But instead of leaving them with the answer to their questions, the conversation goes one step further.
 Right at the moment when your customers are satisfied with the service they received, your digital assistant asks one more important question: “Would you like to receive more information about this?” or perhaps “Can I help with a quote for the products you just found?”.

-Your chatbot proceeds to ask them all the details you want to know; name, contact information, interests, maybe even about budgets.
+Your AI Agent proceeds to ask them all the details you want to know; name, contact information, interests, maybe even about budgets.
 All this information is then shared with your Marketing and Sales teams, increasing the count of your fully qualified leads.
 Your colleagues can now continue with their Sales funnel, as they have a complete package of information, ready to use in their follow up.

 HR & recruitment

 Where service is usually focused towards your customers, it is important not to forget that your colleagues are in need of service too.
 Ask any HR manager and they’ll tell you that they too are sometimes overwhelmed with questions from their colleagues.
 Holidays, contracts, overtime or payments are just a few of the topics your colleagues can have troubles with.
-Here it becomes easy to see how your chatbot can come to the rescue.
+Here it becomes easy to see how your AI Agent can come to the rescue.

 Sales is not the only team benefiting from lead generation.
 When your business is growing, new positions are opening up all the time, and it can be a challenge to find the right people to fulfil these new roles.
-In the same way your chatbot can generate new commercial leads, new applicants for your job openings can easily be qualified by asking the right questions automatically.
+In the same way your AI Agent can generate new commercial leads, new applicants for your job openings can easily be qualified by asking the right questions automatically.

-By asking questions about experience, education, salary expectations or skills, your chatbot can easily eliminate unqualified candidates and provide your HR department with only the right people for the job.
+By asking questions about experience, education, salary expectations or skills, your AI Agent can easily eliminate unqualified candidates and provide your HR department with only the right people for the job.
 Your colleagues can then spend their valuable time interviewing the qualified candidates to find the right match for your company.